meltoner/NEM_NANO/README.md

 ## Software Features :

-- Software utilises a GPS, a voltage sensor and remote control actuator using an arduino nano
+- Software utilises a GPS, a voltage sensor and remote controller actuator, using an Arduino nano
 - Sensors and actuators are all implemented using classes
 - Implements five execution frequencies
 - Auto derives home after 10 seconds since the gps lock and after locking with at least 6 satellites